Preston-Landers/MoCA-setup-guide/README.md

 offline immediately as soon as the MoCA network light came on the adapter.
 Installing a PoE filter between the cable modem and the MoCA adapter completely resolved this issue.
 I theorized that the nearby MoCA adapter became too "loud" for the cable modem to handle, and the PoE filter eliminated that signal.
+DOCSIS 3.1 modems may be more susceptible to this issue due to frequency overlap.

 ![PoE filter at cable modem](./images/indoor_splitter.jpg)